Crinoline: 1850s–60s

 The crinoline needed to be rigid enough to support the skirts in their accustomed shape, but also flexible enough to be temporarily pressed out of shape and spring back afterwards.
-Other materials used for crinolines included whalebone, gutta-percha and vulcanised caoutchouc (natural rubber).
+Other materials used for crinolines included whalebone, gutta-percha, and vulcanised caoutchouc (natural rubber).
 The idea of inflatable hoops was short-lived as they were easily punctured, prone to collapse, and due to the use of brimstone in the manufacture of rubber, they smelled unpleasant.
 Although hard rubber hoops of gutta-percha worked satisfactorily at first, they were brittle and easily crushed without recovering their form.
 Despite objections that the sharp points of snapped steels were hazardous, lightweight steel was clearly the most successful option.
 It reduced the number of petticoats and their weight, and offered increased freedom of movement of the legs.
 However, hasty or careless movements in a hoop skirt could lead to accidentally revealing more than intended.
-An advertisement published in The Lady's Newspaper in 1863 for a cage crinoline with waved hoops attempted to reassure the potential customer that while wearing it, activities such as climbing stairs, passing to her theatre seat, dropping into armchairs and leaning against furniture would be possible without hindrance either to herself or to others around her.
+An advertisement published in The Lady's Newspaper in 1863 for a cage crinoline with waved hoops attempted to reassure the potential customer that while wearing it, activities such as climbing stairs, passing to her theatre seat, dropping into armchairs, and leaning against furniture would be possible without hindrance either to herself or to others around her.

-Despite some claims, such as that by the historian Max von Boehm, that the largest crinolines measured up to 10 yard around, the photohistorian Alison Gernsheim concluded that the maximum realistic circumference was in fact between 5.5–6 yard.
+Despite some claims, such as that by the historian Max von Boehm, that the largest crinolines measured up to 10 yard around, the photo-historian Alison Gernsheim concluded that the maximum realistic circumference was in fact between 5.5–6 yard.
 Whilst a loosely gathered skirt draped over a large hoop would certainly require a higher yardage, Gernsheim noted that 10 yard hems were highly improbable.
 Staged photographs showing women wearing exaggeratedly large crinolines were quite popular, such as a widely published sequence of five stereoscope views showing a woman dressing with the assistance of several maids who require long poles to lift her dress over her head and other ingenious means of navigating her enormous hoopskirt.
 Such photographs, which re-enacted contemporary caricatures rather than accurately reflecting reality, were aimed towards the voyeur's market.
 However, it was a fact that the size of the crinoline often caused difficulties in passing through doors, boarding carriages and generally moving about.
-By the late 1860s many crinolines were of a significantly reduced size, as noted by a Victoria and Albert Museum curator observing the sizes of cage crinolines in the Museum's collection.
+By the late 1860s many crinolines were of a significantly reduced size, as noted by a Victoria and Albert Museum curator observing the sizes of cage crinolines in the museum's collection.